 Evaluation of the genealogy services of Nenad Vekaric' and Niko Kapetanic'

 Dr. Vekaric' and Mr. Kapetanic' collaborated for many years on many genealogy projects, and have authored and co-authored several books on the surnames of the Dubrovnik region.
-However, they have now gone their separate ways.
 Mr. Kapetanic' specializes in Konavle, the southern-most tip of Croatia.
-Dr. Vekaric' specializes in the region of what once was the Dubrovnik Republic.
+Dr. Vekaric' (now deceased) specialized in the region of what once was the Dubrovnik Republic.

 The website for Mr. Kapetanic' can be found here.